htcondor/htcondor/docs/apis/drmaa-api.rst

 newlines.

-As in the normal submit file, arbitrary attributes can be added to the job’s ClassAd by prefixing the attribute with +.
+As in the normal submit file, arbitrary attributes can be added to the job's ClassAd by prefixing the attribute with +.
 In this case, you will need to put string values in quotation marks, the same as in a submit file.